nebari-dev/nebari-workflow-controller/README.md

 - You need to kubectl apply the files in the manifests directory.

-The argowf_admission_controller folder contains the source code for the Fastapi admission controller.
+The argowf_admission_controller folder contains the source code for the Fastapi admission controller. argowf_admission_controller/example_admission_requests contains some example admission requests that can be used to test the admission controller.